 ANNEX: some options for resolving disputes arising from alleged false statements leading to improper disclosures

-Arbitration:
+Arbitration [Note: have we agreed upon the existence of an Appellate process?
+If so, and for the sake of balance:]:

-Any controversy, claim or dispute arising between the Service Provider and the Requestor as a result of alleged wrongful disclosure of Customer’s contact information shall be referred to and finally determined by a dispute-resolution service provider approved by ICANN, in accordance with standards established by ICANN.
+Any controversy, claim or dispute arising between the Service Provider and the Requestor as the result of an allegedly incorrect refusal to disclosure, or between the Service Provider and the Requestor as an allegedly incorrect decision to disclose, shall be referred to and finally determined by a dispute-resolution service provider approved by ICANN, in accordance with standards established by ICANN.
+[NOTE: Is this language that we are being asked to accept in the WG on 3/17?
+If so, there appears to be much more we need to discuss regarding who will be administering this dispute, their expertise in both IP and Freedom of Expression, Fair Use and Fair Dealing, and other aspects of Human Rights.
+It would seem appropriate to develop this ANNEX into its own lengthy section.]

-Under these standards, disclosure is in bad faith and wrongful only when it is effected by the Requestor having made knowingly false representations to the Provider with the intent to deceive.
-Disclosure is not wrongful if the Requestor had a good faith basis for seeking disclosure at the time the Request was submitted to the Provider.
+Under these standards, disclosure is in bad faith and wrongful only when it is effected by the Requestor having made knowingly false representations to the Provider.
+[Note: determining the intent of anyone, including the Requestor, is a very difficulto task.
+No one should knowingly be making false representations to the Provider for any reason.
+That is the reason Statements are signed under penalty of perjury.
+Disclosure is not wrongful if the Requestor had a good faith basis for seeking disclosure at the time the Request was submitted to the Provider; but if the Requestor learns of information that reverses its good faith basis for seeking disclosure at any point in the processing of its Request, it must notify the Provider and/or any Appellate mechanism.

-Judgment on an award rendered by the arbitrator(s) may be entered in any court having competent jurisdiction over the Requestor.
+Judgment on an award rendered by the arbitrator(s) may be entered in any court having competent jurisdiction over the Requestor or the Provider or having competent jurisdiction over the Customer or the Provider.

 [Jurisdiction

-In making submis sion, Requester agrees to be bound by jurisdiction at seat of the Service Provider for disputes arising from alleged improper disclosures caused by false statements.]
+In making submis sion, Requester agrees to be bound by jurisdiction at seat of the Service Provider and the Customer for disputes arising from alleged improper disclosures caused by false statements.]

 [“Trusted sender”

-Include arbitration or jurisdiction in list of permissible request submission management criteria (under I(B)).]
+Include arbitration or jurisdiction in list of permissible request submission management criteria (under I(B)) – NOTE: what does this mean?]